RoshanRajcmd/roshanrajcmd.github.io/README.md

 Thanks for checking out my website!
 If you'd like to create your own awesome site using my code as a starting point, follow the steps below to host a React app on GitHub Pages.

+<small>If you want some live metrics go to https://roshanrajcmd.github.io/metrics (Under development)</small>

 <small><em>This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).</em></small>

 ---